Stephen Miller slams 'Fire and Fury' as 'grotesque work of fiction'

 "The book is best understood as a work of very poorly written fiction, and I also will say that the author is a garbage author of a garbage book," Miller said on CNN's "State of the Union" on Sunday.

-The tell-all book, Michael Wolff’s "Fire and Fury: Inside the Trump White House," has prompted a swift backlash from Trump and his White House.
-In the book, former White House chief strategist Steve Bannon makes a number of scathing critiques against Trump and his inner circle, including calling a meeting between Trump campaign officials with a Russian lawyer in Trump Tower during the presidential campaign "treasonous" and "unpatriotic."
+The tell-all book, "Fire and Fury: Inside the Trump White House," by Michael Wolff, has prompted a swift backlash from Trump and his White House.
+In the book, former White House chief strategist Steve Bannon is quoted as making a number of scathing critiques against Trump and his inner circle, including calling a meeting between Trump campaign officials and a Russian lawyer in Trump Tower during the presidential campaign "treasonous" and "unpatriotic."

-Miller also described the former chief strategist's role was "greatly exaggerated" and twice called Trump a “political genius.”
+Miller described Bannon's role was "greatly exaggerated" and twice called Trump a "political genius."

 The interview turned tense as Miller began repeatedly slamming CNN's political coverage and the media instead of directly answering host Jake Tapper's questions.

-During the heated exchange, Tapper said to Miller, in a reference to Trump, “There's one viewer that you care about right now and you’re being obsequious."
-He then added, "I think I’ve wasted enough of my viewers' time” before cutting off the interview.
+During the heated exchange, Tapper told Miller, in a reference to Trump: "There's one viewer that you care about right now, and you're being obsequious."
+He added, "I think I've wasted enough of my viewers' time" before cutting off the interview.

 Related: 'Fire and Fury' author Wolff says White House staff discuss 25th Amendment daily